turbot/steampipe-plugin-crowdstrike/docs/tables/crowdstrike_zta_assessment.md

+---
+title: "Steampipe Table: crowdstrike_zta_assessment - Query CrowdStrike ZTA Assessments using SQL"
+description: "Allows users to query CrowdStrike ZTA Assessments, providing insights into the security posture of devices within an organization's network."
+---

-# Table: crowdstrike_zta_assessment
+# Table: crowdstrike_zta_assessment - Query CrowdStrike ZTA Assessments using SQL

-Zero Trust Assessment is a Falcon Insight feature that monitors the native OS security settings and applied sensor policies of Windows 10 and macOS endpoints to gauge the device security posture of managed assets within an organization.
-The metrics derived from these assessments can be used by IdP, NAC, and other solutions to provide additional data points around device health and security posture as part of their respective conditional access capabilities.
+CrowdStrike ZTA Assessments is a feature within CrowdStrike Falcon that provides a security posture assessment of devices within an organization's network.
+It uses Zero Trust principles to evaluate and report on the security risks associated with each device.
+These assessments can help organizations identify vulnerabilities and enforce security policies.

+## Table Usage Guide

+The `crowdstrike_zta_assessment` table provides insights into the security posture of devices within an organization's network using CrowdStrike Falcon.
+As a security analyst or IT administrator, explore device-specific details through this table, including security risks and vulnerabilities.
+Utilize it to uncover information about the security posture of each device, helping to identify potential security risks and enforce security policies.

 ## Examples

 ### Basic info
+Explore the security posture of your devices by assessing their risk levels and the platforms they operate on.

 ```sql
 select